simeonackermann/DC-TitleCache/README.md

 Copy your RDF data (nt, ttl, ...) file to `./data/import/`.
 By default the Graph-URI get extracted from the filename.
 If you need a specific Uri, create a file `[filename].[extension].graph` which containg just the graph uri (see example `swdf.nt.graph`).

+## Set fetched titles

+Edit the payload files in `./data/config/jmeter/` for your requirements.
+Each line contains an uri to fetch its title.

 ## Read the results

 See `./data/results/` for the JMeter Benchmark results.